seanweaver55-BA/Spotify-Exercise-Tableau/README.md

 ### 3. Average Valence by Genre
 Comparison of valence scores across genres, highlighting emotional tone.
-- Genres like **Reggae, Children’s Music, and Ska** exhibit higher positivity.
+- Genres like Reggae, Children’s Music, and Ska exhibit higher positivity.
-- **Opera, Classical, and Soundtrack** genres sit at the lower end of the spectrum.
+- Opera, Classical, and Soundtrack sit at the lower end of the spectrum.

 <img src="IMAGE-LINK-3" alt="Average Valence by Genre" width="800"/>